kevintpeng/Learn-Something-Every-Day/Data-Science/Tableau.md

   - performance benefits from clustered indexing

 ### Tableau Extracts
+Tableau Data Extracts are a compressed set of files that represent a data table from our data source, for the purpose of visualization in Tableau.
+- TDE's are heavily optimized to work with large datasets using low RAM and reduced Disk
+- TDE's have a file for each column (file of data elements) + metadata file(s)
+- TDE is a single file that contains many individual [memory-mapped files](https://en.wikipedia.org/wiki/Memory-mapped_file), composed of column and metadata files
+- compression is not general file compression, it's run length encoding and dictionary compression so no need for decompression when loading into memory

 Compressed snapshot of data stored on disk - saved subsets of data sources for performance optimization
 - can add functionality to data filtering
 - extracts can perform full refreshes or incremental refreshes that add rows that are new since the previous refresh